 If the first one is a knit stitch and the second one is a purl stitch you’ll go through both stitches knitwise.
 Similarly, if the first stitch is a purl stitch and the second stitch is a knit stitch you’ll go through both stitches purlwise.

-I usually on do the setup round if I graft flat.
+I usually only do the setup round if I graft flat.
 You can remember the setup round by imagining that next to the first stitch on the front needle was a knit stitch you already worked knitwise and dropped so you go the first stitch on the front needle purlwise.
-Similarly you imagine that next to the first stitch on the back needle was a purl stitch you already worked and you go through the first stitch on the back needle knitwise.
+Similarly, you imagine that next to the first stitch on the back needle was a purl stitch you already worked and you go through the first stitch on the back needle knitwise.

 If I’m closing the toe of a sock I usually skip the setup round because that way the end result is in my opinion much neater and there are no “ears” at the beginning.